-All MHCID students will take the same courses, allowing students to develop strong ties across their cohorts and ensuring a universally high quality outcome.
+UCI’s MHCID program is a lock-step program.
+All students take the same classes at the same time.
+This cohort atmosphere allows students to build strong ties and ensures a universally high quality outcome.

-During the fall, students will come to UCI to participate in an intense one week accelerated course.
-During this week, there will also be orientation and social events in the evenings, including an opportunity to network with members of our advisory board, alumni, and faculty.
+During the fall, students come to UCI to participate in a three-day intensive.
+Students will network with members of our advisory board, alumni, faculty, and other members of their cohort.

 281 User Needs Analysis (4).
 Understanding the user’s context, needs, and preferences.
 Topics include: Interviews and observations, modeling the context, flow, culture, space and artifacts involved in an endeavor, ways of aggregating what is found, and presenting these findings to others.
 Pre-requisite: INF280.